Latest News

 Gold that doesn't yield is more attractive when interest rates are lower.

 The leaders of France and Germany, as well as the British Prime Minister, showed their support in London for Ukrainian President Volodymyr Zelenskiy, at what they called a "crucial moment" for Kyiv.
-This was due to U.S. demands that Kyiv agree to a proposed deal for peace with Russia.
+This was due to U.S. demands that Kyiv agree a peace agreement with Russia.

 Gold is a safe haven asset that tends to perform well in times of economic and geopolitical instability.